 |The Beaches Science Advisory Committee meeting to discuss the new plan.|

 It has been a busy start to the year at Save the Harbor/Save the Bay.
-Just a few days after our Metropolitan Beaches Committee Meeting, we were back downtown for our Science Advisory Committee Meeting.
+On February 2, just a few days after our Metropolitan Beaches Commission Meeting, we were back downtown for our Science Advisory Committee Meeting.
 The Committee is made up of scientists and experts who advocate for clean water and the protection and restoration of Boston Harbor and Massachusetts Bay.
 The Advisory Committee issues water quality and beach flagging report cards to inform the public and keep everyone healthy and safe when enjoying the beaches.

 The meeting opened with introductions and a bit of background as to why the group was meeting to discuss King’s Beach in particular.
 King’s Beach, located in the towns of Lynn and Swampscott, has been lagging behind some of our other Boston beaches.
 With an average water quality compliance of 82% since 2011, King’s has the second lowest compliance rate after Tenean Beach in Dorchester.
 With other Boston beaches averaging a 100% compliance rate, the numbers at King’s are unacceptable.
 Kelly Coughlin, one of the committee’s water quality experts and the one who presented all of the research at the meeting, found that the problems at King’s Beach stem from Stacey’s Brook Outfall-which receives sewage discharge from both towns.
 She also noted that King’s has a wet weather problem, because after it rains the bacteria counts skyrocket and there is a surcharge in the sewer system.